ServiceNow/TapeAgents/README.md

 # Learn more

-See our [technical report](https://www.servicenow.com/research/TapeAgentsFramework.pdf) on TapeAgents.
+See our full TapeAgents [documentation](https://servicenow.github.io/TapeAgents/).

+For an in-depth understanding of the design principles, architecture, and research behind TapeAgents, see our [technical report](https://arxiv.org/abs/2412.08445).

 # Contacts